cliosight/Docs/Spec.md

 ```

 ## Using Reports in Jupyter Notebook <a name="jupyter"></a>
-Public datasets are typically downloaded as CSV files to store locally on the hard disk of their personal computers, cloud VM or storage attached to serverless infrastructure where Jupyter is installed and accessed locally or remotely.

-Data is processed, split, or merged according to the requirements.
-Resultant datasets can be dumped as a CSV file or plotted on a graph using matplotlib et al.
+Public datasets are typically downloaded as CSV files to store locally on the hard disk of personal computers, cloud VM or storage attached to serverless infrastructure.
+Jupyter is installed in these devices and accessed locally or remotely.
+Data is processed, split, or merged according to the requirements of a data science project.
+Resultant datasets can be dumped as a CSV file or plotted on a graph using matplotlib, seaborn et al.

 Alternatively, reports from different datasources in one or more Cliosight accounts can be used for this purpose.
 The results of subsequent operations can be pushed back to connected datasources as new reports or as additional records for existing reports or tables.
 This makes creating, updating and sharing private datasets more secure for collaborative applications.
 Visit the [API](#api) section to know more.